Bryan-Zumba/Proyecto-Semestre/README.md

 nums = [4, 78, 9, 84]
 for n in nums:
     print(n)
-#Su print se vera así:
+#Su print se verá así:
 #4
 #78
 #9